In addition to the FIE scholarships, study abroad scholarships are available from a variety of supportive institutions.

 A full list of TCD scholarships is available online but the following may be of particular interest to FIE Dublin students:

 - Global Study Abroad Excellence Scholarship – awarded to students of any major applying to study abroad at TCD for at least one semester

-- Generation Study Abroad Travel Grant - for Pell Grant-eligible students, this travel grant covers costs associated with travel such as airfare and is intended for students with high financial need studying at TCD for up to one academic year
+- Generation Study Abroad Scholarship - for students with high financial need studying at TCD for up to one academic year

 More information and how to apply can be found on the TCD website.

 AMIDEAST NEED-BASED SCHOLARSHIPS (PEACE & CONFLICT WITH ARABIC OPTION PROGRAM ONLY)

 Founded in 1951, AMIDEAST is a leading American non-profit organization engaged in international education, training, and development activities in the Middle East and North Africa.
 AMIDEAST is FIE’s partner for the Jordanian part of the Peace and Conflict program.

 Students who are planning to participate in the Arabic extension portion of the Peace and Conflict program may apply for AMIDEAST Need-Based Scholarships.
 Scholarship applications from all qualified students are considered, however, preference is given to applicants who fulfill one or more of the following criteria:

 - First-generation college students and/or members of groups that historically have been underrepresented on study abroad programs